Liam-Tomas/sfpd_theft_project/README.md

 - Utilizes Chart.js to render JSON data returned from SQL queries sourced from the Flask API, providing real-time data visualization.

-Overall, the project leverages the strengths of SQL and Python to perform a multi-faceted analysis of SFPD data.
-It not only identifies patterns in vehicle theft incidents but also provides a visual representation of these patterns across San Francisco, thereby aiding in better understanding and potentially guiding preventive measures.
+Overall, the project leverages the strengths of SQL, Python and Reacht to perform a multi-faceted analysis of SFPD data.
+It not only identifies patterns of crime incidents but also provides a visual representation of these patterns across San Francisco, thereby aiding in better understanding and potentially guiding preventive measures.

 ## Repository Contents